+, ,

+Children with disabilities and Young carers If the child has a mental health need

+additional needs, including those

+with special educational needs

+(whether they have an EHCP or not)

+Children showing early signs of being Children who frequently go missing Children who are misusing drugs or

+drawn into anti-social or criminal from home, school or care alcohol

+behaviour, including gangs and

+organised crime

+Children at risk of exploitation Children at risk of being radicalised A family member in prison or is

+through modern day slavery and or exploited affected by parental offending

+trafficking

+Misusing drugs or alcohol Children who have returned home Children who show early signs of

+themselves from care abuse or neglect, including where

+there are concerns about the

+cumulative effect of low-level

+neglect

-- o children with disabilities and additional needs, including those with special educational needs (whether they have an EHCP or not) - young carers - o if the child has a mental health need. - o children showing early signs of being drawn into anti-social or criminal behaviour, including gangs and organised crime. - o children who frequently go missing from home, school or care. - o children who are misusing drugs or alcohol. - o children at risk of exploitation through modern day slavery and trafficking. - Children at risk of being radicalised or exploited. - A family member in prison or is affected by parental offending. - children whose home circumstances are negatively affected by adult substance misuse or mental ill health or domestic abuse. - Misusing drugs or alcohol themselves. - o children who have returned home from care. - children who show early signs of abuse or neglect, including where there are concerns about the cumulative effect of low-level neglect. - is at risk of honour-based abuse such as Female Genital Mutilation (FGM) or forced marriage. - o is persistently absent from education. - o privately fostered children. - Where the child's extra needs require services, consideration will be given to what early help support can be offered to a child by the school. - If the child requires an early help service from another agency, the school will make a referral to the Multi Agency Safeguarding Hub (MASH) for appropriate help and support.
-Staff will consult with parents prior to making any referral to discuss the matter and gain consent to refer the child. - Where the child is receiving an Early Help service, the school will work as part of the Team Around the Child/Family (TAC/F) and take up the role of lead professional where this is appropriate. - Early help provision should be monitored and reviewed to ensure outcomes for the child are improving.
-If the school believes that this is not the case, consideration should be given making a referral for a statutory social work service.
+Is at risk of 'so called' honour-based Is persistently absent from education Privately fostered children

+abuse, Female Genital Mutilation

+(FGM) or forced marriage

+Where the child's extra needs require services, consideration will be given to

+what early help support can be offered

+- If the child requires an early help service from another agency, the school/college will make a referral to the Multi Agency Safeguarding Hub (MASH) for appropriate help and support.
+Staff will consult with parents prior to making any referral to discuss the matter and gain consent to refer the child. - Where the child is receiving an Early Help service, the school/college will work as part of the Team Around the Child/Family (TAC/F) and take up the role of lead professional where this is appropriate. - Early help provision should be monitored and reviewed to ensure outcomes for the child are improving.
+If the school/college believes that this is not the case, consideration should be given making a referral for a statutory social work service.